Joouis/Joouis.github.io/source/_posts/what-i-ve-learned-from-a-part-time-research-experience.md

 When the amount of experimental data is huge, limitations on metrics like RPM and TPM will start to trouble users.
 Thus, how to estimate the number of tokens and requests for experiments under these constraints by services like OAI and AOAI to achieve automated high-concurrency scheduling, and even support multi-endpoints scheduling, will be a great value to customer.
 In previous experiments, we implemented very basic token calculation and request interval logic, and I believe we are not the only ones with such needs.

-## Ending
+## Last few words

-While it's not commonly encouraged for engineers to delve into academic pursuits unless they have strong collaborative partners, not everyone possesses the passion, foundation, or even time.
+It's not commonly encouraged for engineers to delve into academic pursuits, since not everyone possesses the passion, foundation, or even time.
 However, in the era of Generative AI, immersing oneself in scholarly articles is always a wise move!

 Whether in practical application or academic experimentation, only through in-depth engagement can one truly understand and unearth the pain points of users.
 I believe this embodies the spirit of our current discussion.